Supervised Multimodal Bitransformers for Classifying Images and Text: Conclusion

 In this work, we introduced a supervised multimodal bitransformer model.
 We compared against several baselines on a variety of tasks, including on hard test sets created specifically for examining multimodal performance (i.e., where unimodal performance fails).
 We find that the proposed architecture significantly outperforms the existing state of the art, as well as strong baselines.
 We then conducted an analysis of multimodal optimization, exploring a freezing/unfreezing strategy, and looked at the number of parameters, showing that the strong baseline with more parameters and a deeper classifier was still outperformed.

 Our architecture consists of components that were pre-trained individually as unimodal tasks, which already showed great improvements over alternatives.
-It is as of yet unclear if self-supervised multimodal models are going to be generally useful.
-The methods outlined here should serve as a useful and powerful baseline to gauge their performance.
+It is as of yet unclear if multimodal self-supervised models are going to be generally useful.
+We compared to ViLBERT and showed that the proposed model performs competitively, while being much simpler.
+The methods outlined here should serve as a useful and powerful baseline to gauge the performance of self-supervised multimodal models.
 Supervised multimodal bitransformers are straightforward and intuitive, and importantly, are easy to implement even for existing self-supervised encoders.